-People who work outdoors, older adults, those with underlying health conditions, and small children are most at risk during heat waves.
-It is important to check on elderly family and neighbors and to encourage them to use air conditioners at home.
+Anyone can experience heat-related illness.
+Some people, like people who work outdoors, older adults, people with underlying health conditions, and small children, are more at risk during heat waves.
+It is important to check on older family members and neighbors.

 What You Should Do

-Never leave a child, a disabled or elderly person, or a pet in an unattended car.
-A closed vehicle can heat up to dangerous levels in as little as ten minutes;
+Never leave a child, a disabled person, an older adult, or a pet in an unattended car.
+A closed vehicle can heat up to dangerous levels in as little as ten minutes.

 Seek medical attention immediately for anyone showing signs of heat stroke.

 Stay out of the direct sun.
-Seek shaded or air-conditioned areas;
+Seek shaded areas or air-conditioned areas indoors.

-Schedule outdoor events early in the morning when it's cooler and the air quality is better;
+Schedule outdoor events early in the morning when it's cooler.

-If your home lacks air conditioning, open windows, use fans, and keep shades or curtains drawn the during the day;
+If your home does not have air conditioning, you should open windows, use fans, and keep shades or curtains drawn the during the day.

 When it is cooler than 95°F, open windows on opposite sides of the home, then use an electric fan to pull cool air into the living space and a second fan to blow hot air out.
 This creates a cross-breeze.

-Avoid cooking hot food indoors during the day when it’s hottest;
+Avoid cooking in the oven or stovetop indoors during the day when it’s hottest.